News Archive, Month: February 2009

 27 February 2009

-Britain’s Amy Williams produced a stunning final run to win the silver medal at the Skeleton World Championships in Lake Placid, the USA this afternoon (Friday).
+Britain’s Amy Williams produced a stunning final run to win the silver medal at the Skeleton World Championships in Lake Placid, the USA.
 The 26-year-old from Bath went into the fourth and last run today in fourth place – just 0.07 seconds off the bronze medal position.
 But despite battling against the effects of a virus, she produced easily the fastest final run.
-With the final round of the competition run in...
+With the final round of the competition run in reverse order, that...

-Minichiello & Cooke become Britain’s first women bobsleigh world champions
+Nicola Minichiello and Gillian Cooke become Britain’s first women bobsleigh World Champions

 21 February 2009